simpledevio/simpledev-css-utilities/README.md

 ## Naming convention

-The naming convention for these utility classes is to abbreviate the property and write out the full value and separate the words with dashes.
+The naming convention for these utility classes is to abbreviate the property and then write out the full value.
+The words are separated with dashes.
 So `display: block;` would become `.d-block`, `font-style: italic;` would become `fs-italic`, and `text-decoration-line: underline;` would become `tdl-underline`.

+For properties that support a range of values, like `font-size` or `line-height`, we use the numbers 0-5 instead of value names.
+So `font-size` has the classes `fs-0`, `fs-1`, `fs-2`, `fs-3`, `fs-4`, and `fs-5`.
+For some properties, 0 means the property is actually being set to 0, like for margin and padding, and for others it's just the starting value.

 ## Classes

-Currently we are focused on creating utility classes for properties that have a finite number of values, like `display`, `position`, `font-style`, and `text-align`.
+Our first goal was to create utility classes for properties that have a finite number of values, like `display`, `position`, `font-style`, and `text-align`.

-Here is a full list of properties we support:
+Here is a list of properties in this category:

 - align-content
 - align-items
 - align-self